 ♠ They exhibit extremes in behavior: Cry often or cry very little.
 Show no real expectation of being comforted.
 They are excessively fearful or seem fearless of adult authority.
 They are unusually aggressive or extremely passive or withdrawn.

-♠ Exhibit a sudden change in behavior, exhibit regressive behavior such as wetting their pants or bed, thumb-sucking, whining or becoming uncommonly shy or passive.
+♠ Exhibit a sudden change in behavior or exhibit regressive behavior such as wetting their pants or bed, thumb-sucking, whining, or becoming uncommonly shy or passive.

 Mental Characteristics/Signs of Abuse

 ♠ Wary of physical contract, especially with an adult.
 They may be hungry for affection yet have difficulty relating to children and adults.
 They may feel they can’t risk getting close to others.

 ♠ They appear to be different from other children in physical and emotional makeup.
 This often is described by their caretakers as being different or bad.

 ♠ If the abuse is from only one specific parent, they may subconsciously associate the danger with that particular gender and become withdrawn in that gender’s presence.

 Teachers watch for this when assigning projects to classmates.